 Time has flown by and I’ve been living and working with Google Glass for the past five months.
 I’m about to trade-in my first generate Google Glass hardware for their newer second generation hardware so I thought it would be a good time to update my first impressions.
 Some of the good and bad points remain the same but there are also a number of new things that have surprised and frustrated me over the past few months.
+Clearly, this is a product from the future in many ways as many of you will agree with.
+Understandably, a product that is so forward-thinking will have its faults too.
+The future technologies industry are making new breakthroughs every single day which is best exemplified by Google Glass and futuristic sex machines.

 Immediacy of information